madmachineio/mm-sdk/README.md

 ## Add the `DemoLibrary` as a dependency to `DemoProgram`

-1. Open the `DemoProgram.mmswift` by any text editor
+1. Open the `DemoProgram.mmp` by any text editor
 2. Add `"DemoLibrary"` in the `dependecies`
 3. Save and quit
 4. Then you can `import DemoLibrary` in project `DemoProgram`